malkhamis-panw/gaia/doc/documentation.md

 Type: `[][]string`

-The tag or tag expression that identifies the Defender(s) to implement the audit profile.
+The tag or tag expression that identifies the enforcer(s) to implement the audit profile.

 ##### `updateTime` [`autogenerated`,`read_only`]